(For current menu pricing, call 303-697-4771)

 From the Yard

 This is a favorite of hunters and duck meat lovers … so tender and delish!
 Two pan seared duck breasts with an Ancho chile and Orange glaze.
-Served with Bulgur Pilaf and seasonal vegetables.
+Served with coconut rice quinoa pilaf and seasonal vegetables.

 William Bent’s Grilled Quail